 Who We Are:

 As a small family foundation, we provide assistance for educational projects that embody the values of the late Andreas (Bandi) and Susanne (Zsuszi) Gal: a thirst for learning, innovation, dignity and tolerance for all people.
-Bandi and Zsuszi were survivors who succeeded against all odds by cherishing their Jewish heritage and strong family values as well as celebrating the gift of freedom, pluralism and democracy America presented.
+Bandi and Zsuszi were survivors who succeeded against all odds by cherishing their Jewish heritage and family values, as well as celebrating the gift of freedom, pluralism and democracy America presented.
 They understood that this gift must never be taken for granted.

 Fried-Gal Transitional Justice Initiative at Hebrew University, Faculty of Law